Introduction to Insurance

 Employers Liability insurance provides cover for your business in the unfortunate event that an employee suffers an injury while at work, or becomes ill as a result of working for your company and makes a compensation claim.

 Is my Company Exempt from needing Employers Liability?

-If you are unsure of whether you need Employers Liability or not, then please go to our Contacts Page and we can get you in touch with a local broker who can discuss this with you and offer you some advice.
+If you are unsure of whether you need Employers Liability or not, then please contact us by phone, email, the form on the left or go to our Contacts Page.
+We are here to help and we can we can discuss your circumstances and offer you advice and a solution.